gruntjs/grunt-docs/grunt.file.md

 <a name="grunt-file-isMatch"></a>
 ### grunt.file.isMatch
-This method behaves similarly to `grunt.file.match` except it simply returns `true` if any files were matched, otherwise `false`.
+This method contains the same signature and logic as the `grunt.file.match` method, but simply returns `true` if any files were matched, otherwise `false`.

 ## File types